 - describe ethical issues related to the subjects that are covered during the course

 The course focuses on regulation of gene expression in bacteria, archaea and eukaryotes, and basic molecular biological and genetic methods as well as the latest large-scale methods that are used to study gene function and gene expression.
-The following subjects are covered during the course: Repetition of basic molecular biology and genetics; Epigenetics; Post-transcriptional regulation mediated by small and large RNA molecules; Translational control.
+The following subjects are covered during the course: epigenetics; transcriptional and post-transcriptional regulation of gene expression; regulatory RNA.
 The latest methods within analysis of gene expression, e.g. large-scale sequencing and proteomics.
-Applied genetics: Evolutionary genetics, disease genetics and forensic genetics.
+Applications of molecular biology and genetics in current research.
 Methods for further studies of gene function: inactivation of genes, reporter genes, model organisms.
 Experimental strategies: selection of methods to study a specific scientific problem.
-Practical training in PCR, cloning, epigenetics in fission yeast and inactivation of gene expressions by means of RNA-interference in the roundworm C. elegans.
+Theoretical and practical training in PCR, cloning, epigenetics in fission yeast and inactivation of reverse genetics in the roundworm C. elegans.
 Ethical questions within molecular biology and genetics.
-Study visits at e.g. SciLifeLab.

 Some titles may be available electronically through the University library.